csernyzsolt-collab/AWS/README.md

-Data acquisition and processing project
+Data Collection and Processing Project

-Acquiring taxi usage and weather data from public datasources, cleaning, transforming for further analizing.
+Collection of taxi usage and weather data from public data sources, cleaning and transformation of this data for further analysis.

-Written in Python, uses the AWS cloud features, as Lambda functions, Glue, Athena, event triggers, S3 data lake.
+Development in Python using AWS cloud features such as Lambda functions, Glue, Athena, event triggers, and S3 Data Lake.

 ![AWS modules](../../blob/master/public/AWS_side.png)

-The  interface between the cloud elements and the local site is the AWS boto3 client.
+The interface between the cloud components and the local system is the AWS boto3 client.

-Analizing the acquired data:
+Analysis of the collected data:

 1. Revenue per payment type: